anyakiewit/Research_methods/README.md

 Guo, S. C. (2012).
 Using Authentic Materials for Extensive Reading to Promote English Proficiency.
 English Language Teaching, 5(8), 196-206.

 Johnsson‐Smaragdi, U., & Jönsson, A. (2006).
 Book Reading in Leisure Time: Long‐Term changes in young peoples' book reading habits.
 Scandinavian Journal of Educational Research, 50(5), 519-540.

+## change
+- grammer to vacabulary
+- maybe hours to number of books
+- control group no reading